Chern2042/InnerEase/README.md

 ## 📦 Getting Started

 1. Clone or download the repository
-2. Download and open Inner Ease. zip in Xcode
+2. Download and open Inner Ease 2. zip in Xcode
 3. Run the app on the simulator or device

 > No CocoaPods or external libraries required